tomassabol/MS-Teams-Attender-v2/README.md

 Browser compatibility:
   - Google Chrome **ONLY**

-Working on Raspbery Pi as well
+Working on Raspberry Pi as well

 ## Installation
 Installation is a a bit more complicated, but I will try to make it simple.